Working with Tasks

 Splitting and Viewing Tasks in Microsoft Project

-1. Identify a long task and you want to divide.
+1. Select a long task that you want to divide.

-2. On the Task menu, select the Schedule group and click Split Task.
+2. On the Task tab, in the Schedule group, click Split Task.

-3. Click at the position you want to split the task.
+3. Click at the point on the task bar where you want the split to occur.

-To see split tasks in Microsoft Project one can select Gantt Chart on the View menu.
-Split tasks are linked by a dotted line.
+Split tasks are displayed in the Gantt Chart view and are linked by a dotted line.

 1// Create new project